spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/08-create-cluster.md

 12. An optional taint label can be applied to a node pool during the cluster creation.
 For an existing cluster, the taint label can be edited, review the [Node Pool](/clusters/cluster-management/node-pool) management page to learn more.
 Toggle the **Taint** button to create a label.

 13. Enable or disable node pool taints.
-If tainting is enabled then you need to provide values for the following parameters:
+If tainting is enabled, then you need to provide values for the following parameters:

     |**Parameter**| **Description**|
     |-------------|---------------|